FerMejia12/De_bootcamp/storage management.md

 Install Cloud SDK fro `GCP` which contains `gcloud`, `gsutil` and `bq` command-line tools following official instructions [here](https://cloud.google.com/sdk/docs/install)

-### IMPORTANT make sure that the account you are setting up has owner permissions in the project
+#### IMPORTANT make sure that the account you are setting up has owner permissions in the project
+### If Unsure how if your account hass admin access, refer to AWS IAM for users and polcies management (https://console.aws.amazon.com/iamv2/home#/home)
 ---

-## Please notice that you need to replace BUCKET_NAME with an unique name
+### Please notice that you need to replace BUCKET_NAME with an unique name

 <br>

-### Upload a file to your bucket (S3/GCS)
+### 1. Upload a file to your bucket (S3/GCS)

 1. Download [this](https://drive.google.com/file/d/1tSnINCBDWziorV9PO67M6eYbl7maOlXs/view?usp=sharing) file, which is only ~70MB
 2. Upload it to your bucket